 - Brains: the word “intelligence” may be geeky, but “education,” “intellectual,” and “#smartypants” are nerdy.

 - Reading: “#books” are nerdy, but “ebooks” and “ibooks” are geeky.

 - Pop culture vs. high culture: “#shiny” and “#trendy” are super-geeky, but (curiously) “cellist” is the nerdiest…

 All observations quoted from Slackpropagation.

 If the map isn't helpful to you, or you'd like another perspective, check out this infographic from Diego Martinez-Moncada at Daily Infographic.
-The dataset is different from Slackpropagation's, but it draws the same conclusions:
+The dataset is different from Slackpropagation's, but it comes from the same 2012 time period - and draws the same conclusions:

-With all that data, where do you stand?
+So now that you have all that, where do you stand?